 Before admitting a student, BISP will review recent reports/transcripts from current and previous schools, as well as perform a complete reference check with the current school.

 Admission to the school and allocation to particular classes are authorized by Principals.

 The offer of a place may be unconditional or, for able students who need to improve their English language ability, dependent upon successfully completing an Intensive English Language Course before transitioning to full mainstream classes.

-Entry to IBDP (Year 12) All previous educational backgrounds will be considered.
+For entry to Senior School all previous educational backgrounds will be considered.
 A student needs to have achieved a good to high level in their system to ensure the student is able to commence the IBDP with a strong academic foundation.
 For students who have followed the IGCSE programme, we require a minimum of 5 (A* to C) grades to enter the full IBDP and we recommend a minimum grade of ‘C’ to enter a Standard Level course and ‘B’ to enter a Higher Level course.